git-cola/git-cola/README.md

 ## FreeBSD

-    # install from official binary packages
+    # Install from official binary packages
     pkg install -r FreeBSD devel/git-cola

-    # build from source
+    # Build from source
     cd /usr/ports/devel/git-cola && make clean install

 ## macOS

+For most end-users we recommend using either Homebrew or `pip install git-cola` inside of a virtualenv.

 You can install Git Cola using the same `Makefile` steps above to install from source.

-### git-cola.app

-If you'd like to build a `git-cola.app` bundle for `/Applications` run this command:

-    make git-cola.app

 ### Homebrew